vazquez-J/dotfiles/README.md

 - To run the entire playbook
 `ansible-playbook --connection=local -k install.yml`

-I still need to figure out how to run individual plays and not the entire playbook

 ## list of apt packages to install and delete
 -  This is defined in `tasks/apt_packages.yml` file